 - For CBC staff: a paid 3-5 week secondment from your primary assignment (contingent on supervisor's approval)

-- For non-CBC staff: a freelance contract, based on standard CMG rates, that includes built-in time for experimentation and development of digital materials
+- For non-CBC staff: a freelance contract, based on standard CMG rates and freelance rates, that includes built-in time for experimentation and development of digital materials.

 - Up to $1,500 in travel expenses

 - Production support and technical resources (ie. transcription services, recording equipment, sound design, etc)

 - Supplementary time and resources to produce a robust digital iteration of your audio documentary.